braisdom/ObjectiveSql/README.md

 The ObjectiveSql makes it easy to CRUD operations on databases(needs to define an  annotation only) .
 It is a best ActiveRecord pratice in Java, make the programmer will discard the configuration(XML, YAML, etc) and ORM.
+The SQL resused is possible in ObjectiveSql and the SQL abstracted in Java is more clear, more readable.

 ### Features